A wellness program requested medical data with a blanket authorization. Under California law, that authorization is void.

 Who needs California CMIA training?

 If you operate in California, all employees who handle medical information need CMIA awareness.
 Licensed healthcare staff also have cultural competency CE requirements under AB 241.
-SB 1343 requires sexual harassment prevention training (2 hours for supervisors, 1 hour for all staff) every 2 years for employers with 5+ employees.

 If you operate in California, make sure your team knows what state law requires

-15 minutes per person.
+25 minutes per person.
 Certificate on completion.
 Start your 14-day free trial now.

 Training requirements vary by organization type, size, state, payer mix, and accreditation.
 This guide reflects common federal and state requirements as of April 2026 and is not legal advice.
 Consult your compliance officer or legal counsel for requirements specific to your organization.
-State-specific content currently covers CA, TX, FL, NY, and IL.
-Additional states may have requirements not listed here.
+EZBunny provides state privacy-law training for California, Texas, and New York.
+Our state-specific safety and harassment courses are awareness training and may not, on their own, satisfy your state's specific mandate.
+Other states may have requirements not covered here.
 Last reviewed: April 2026.